Groundcovers - Planting Guidelines

 What type of soil do you have?
 How much light does it receive?
 Is it exposed to wind?
 What will work on a steep bank?
 Does it receive foot traffic?
 View sun loving groundcovers, shade loving groundcovers, and drought tolerant groundcovers

-For large areas, consider higher growing groundcovers, select short growing groundcovers for small areas or steep banks or slopes.
+For large areas, consider higher growing groundcovers.
+Select short growing groundcovers for small areas, steep banks or slopes.
 Best when planted in groupings.

 When to plant

-Groundcovers can be planted in the spring and fall With cooler temperatures of fall more energy goes into root development thus not competing in the spring with top growth.
+Groundcovers can be planted in the spring and fall With the cooler temperatures of fall more energy goes into root development, thus not competing in the spring with top growth.
 Groundcovers can be planted in summer provided the area has access to consistent water supply.

 General spacing recommendations: